peejoyz/HNG-stage2/DOCUMENTATION.md

 <img src="/assets/createPerson.JPG" width="">

 ## Response to post request
--If an integer was the input from the user and not a string value, an error message will be returned : see image below <br>
+- If an integer was the input from the user and not a string value, an error message will be returned : see image below <br>
 <img src="/assets/validation with an integer.JPG">

 <br>
--An empty field posted by a user will return an error message : see image below <br>
+- An empty field posted by a user will return an error message : see image below <br>
 <img src="/assets/Empty field validation.JPG">

 <br>
--If all the conditions are satisfied, the post request will create a new person or user : see image below with postman <br>
+- If all the conditions are satisfied, the post request will create a new person or user : see image below with postman <br>
 <img src="/assets/Post person.JPG">
 <br>

--The created person stored in the database(mongoDB) <br>
+- The created person stored in the database(mongoDB) <br>
 <img src="/assets/DB person posted.JPG">

 ## Get a single person
--router.get('/api/:user_id', controller.getSinglePerson) <br>
+- router.get('/api/:user_id', controller.getSinglePerson) <br>
--Get a single person through the id(user_id) <br>
+- Get a single person through the id(user_id) <br>
 <br>

 ##